artisinalapps/.github/profile/README.md

-# POE Innovations
+# Artisanal Apps

-We are a SaaS development company focused on providing valuable software tools to professionals and entrepreneurs.
+A SaaS development company focused on creating valuable software tools for entrprenuers, professionals, and small businesses.

-## Our principles
+## Our core principles

-- Customer focused
+- Customer obsessed
-- Privacy by design
+- Private by design
+- Secure by default